MisanthropicBit/winmove.nvim/README.md

 #### `winmove.swap_window_in_direction`

 Swap a window in a given direction (does not need to be the current window).
+This takes the cursor position in the window [into account](#moving-using-relative-cursor-position) when swapping.

 ```lua
 ---@param win_id integer